Andre Reed: Personal life and legacy

-Popular culture
+On October 18, 2014, Kutztown University of Pennsylvania, Reed's alma mater, renamed University Field to Andre Reed Stadium in his honor in a ceremony.
 Reed is mentioned in the 1996 film Jerry Maguire as one of several NFL wide receivers with lucrative contracts, as Rod Tidwell, a fictional wide receiver for the Arizona Cardinals, played by Cuba Gooding, Jr., tells his agent, played by Tom Cruise, that his contract warrants high pay.

-Personal life

-In 2023, Reed married Theresa Villano in San Diego, California.
-Reed has hosted an annual celebrity golf event for over 10 years.
-Reed's nephew, Jackson Reed, plays college football for Susquehanna University as a wide receiver.
-Reed regularly keeps in touch with Jackson, who also wears the number 83.
-Jackson attended his uncle's celebrity golf event in the summer of 2024 alongside friends and teammates from the Susquehanna Riverhawks Football team.
-Jackson, born and raised in Pennsylvania like his Uncle, is a fan of the Philadelphia Eagles but still roots for the Buffalo Bills because of his uncle's history with the team.

 In 2025, Reed was named commissioner of the Entertainment Football Association, an arena football league with teams along the Eastern Seaboard.